Geraldine Smith (politician): Parliamentary career

 After the Labour Party's poor showing in the local government elections of 4 May 2006 she was linked to a campaign on a timetable for Tony Blair's departure as Prime Minister and also expressed a preference for Gordon Brown to succeed him.
 She also found "outrageous" the survival of John Prescott as a government minister following the reshuffle.
 She said that she believed William Hague would be the next Conservative Prime Minister, rather than David Cameron.
 In August 2009, she criticised the Human Fertilisation and Embryology Act 2008 which conferred legal parenthood on a biological mother's female partner, saying "To have a birth certificate with two mothers and no father is just madness."
 Smith was a member of the All-Party Parliamentary Flag Group.

 On Wednesday 17 September 2008, Smith was interviewed by Tony Livesey on BBC Radio Lancashire's Breakfast Show; she attacked the so-called "Lancashire Mafia" for their plot against Prime Minister Gordon Brown, and accused those behind the scenes of being cowards.

 Smith narrowly lost her seat to the Conservative David Morris in the general election in May 2010.

 Personal life

-Geraldine Smith is the Patron of the Morecambe Bay National Osteoporosis Society Support Group.
+Geraldine Smith was the Patron of the Morecambe Bay National Osteoporosis Society Support Group until 2010.

 Geraldine Smith was the President of 455 (Morecambe and Heysham) Squadron Air Training Corps until 2010 when she regretfully to its members stood down after a number of years as an ambassador to youth development in the area.
 The Air Training Corps is a youth organisation sponsored by the Royal Air Force for local youth between the ages of 13 and 18 giving them opportunities to learn new skills and support their local community.